 Gear Research and Development - DMR works with commercial fishermen statewide to conduct research and develop new fishing gear and practices that decrease the risk of entanglement to large whales in lobster gear.
-This has included several years of development and testing of a low profile groundline that will yield some flotation over a rocky bottom as an alternative to sink line.
-Additionally, DMR is compiling baseline information on the densities and seasonality of vertical lines in lobster fishing areas from a survey sent to license holders in 2008.
+This has included several years of development and testing of a low profile groundline and testing the use of longer trawls in place of short sets of gear, such as singles and pairs.
+Additionally, DMR is compiling baseline information on the densities and seasonality of vertical lines in lobster fishing areas from both surveys sent to license holders in, as well as fishery independent projects including aerial and boat based surveys.
 This information will allow DMR to frame a research plan for reducing the entanglement risk of these lines to whales as well as inform discussions regarding appropriate reduction levels.
-Entanglement risk reduction for vertical lines will continue to be discussed by the Atlantic Large Whale Take Reduction Team in 2009.
+Entanglement risk reduction for vertical lines will continue to be discussed by the Atlantic Large Whale Take Reduction Team through 2011.